Eagle of Saint John: Use as a heraldic emblem

-Prominent examples of the use of St. John's Eagle in heraldry across the world include the heraldry or emblems of: Valparaíso City (Chile); Boyacá Department (Colombia); Catholic Archdiocese of Besançon (France); Mallersdorf-Pfaffenberg (Germany); Lima City (Peru); Kisielice, Kwidzyn District and county, Oleśnica Town and county (Poland); Gata and the 29th Infantry Regiment "Isabel la Católica" (Spain); Lääne county, Haapsalu town and Kuressaare town (Estonia); and the St. John's College (University of Sydney, Australia).
+Prominent examples of the use of St. John's Eagle in heraldry across the world include the heraldry or emblems of: Valparaíso City, Chile; Boyacá Department, Colombia; Catholic Archdiocese of Besançon, France; Mallersdorf-Pfaffenberg, Germany; Lima, Peru; Kisielice, Kwidzyn District and Kwidzyn County, Oleśnica town and county, Poland; Gata and the 29th Infantry Regiment "Isabel la Católica", Spain; Lääne county, the towns of Haapsalu and Kuressaare, Estonia; and St. John's College of the University of Sydney, Australia).

 Coat of arms of Isabella of Castile as Princess of Asturias.

 Coat of arms of the Catholic Monarchs.

 A coat of arms with the Eagle of Saint John in the Alcázar of Segovia.

 The 1494 Constitutions of Catalonia, with the Eagle.

 Coat of arms of Ferdinand II of Aragon as Lord of Biscay.

 The Eagle of Saint John and two lions, in an ornamented version of the coat of arms of Joanna I of Castile.

-The Eagle of Saint John in the coat of arms of Catherine of Aragon, Queen of England.
+The Eagle of Saint John in the coat of arms of Catherine of Aragon, queen of England.

 The Eagle of Saint John in the coat of arms of Mary I of England after her marriage with Philip II.

-Coat of arms of Spain from 1938 to 1945.
+Coat of arms of Spain from 1938 (on the francoist side) to 1945.

-Flag of Spain from 1938 to 1945.
+Flag of Spain from 1938 (on the francoist side) to 1945.

 Coat of arms of Spain from 1945 to 1977.

 Flag of Spain from 1945 to 1977.

 Coat of arms of Spain from 1977 to 1981.

-Flag of Spain from 1977 to 1981.
+Flag of Spain from 1977 to 1981 (currently banned).